 Sustainable home design reduces or eliminates negative environmental impacts through thoughtful designs.
 Sustainable features are the latest trend to attract buyers who are familiar with the benefits this design entails.
-When designing a sustainable home, the first thing that comes to mind for most people are high price tag items such as solar panels and green roofs; however, there is so much more to a sustainable home than just these traits that can be more affordable.
+When designing a sustainable home, the first things that come to mind for most people are high price tag items such as solar panels and green roofs; however, there is so much more to a sustainable home, and many elements can be surprisingly affordable.
 When working with clients, it is my job to ensure the projects we develop not only look amazing but are conscious of the impact they have on the environment.
-Whether your designing a new home or retrofitting your existing home there are several sustainable avenues to generate a more energy efficient design and lifestyle.
+Whether designing a new home or retrofitting your existing home, there are several sustainable avenues to generate a more energy-efficient design and lifestyle.

 When starting to design a new home, the orientation of the structure on the site is an important factor to consider.
 Designing in New Orleans, the lot sizes are usually limiting, so being creative with window locations and orientation is critical.
 Installing clerestory windows on south elevations allows for natural light to flood the space while keeping the house feeling cool.
 These conditions make homeowners feel ecstatic.
 During the Project Development of a recent new construction home, that is exactly what we did – what’s better than an ecstatic client?